gech71/saccos/documentation/SystemDesign.md

   - The Load Balancer and Firewall reside in the public-facing zone.
   - Application Servers reside in a private subnet, only accepting traffic from the load balancer.
   - The PostgreSQL Database is placed in a more restricted private subnet, only accessible by the application servers, isolating it from public access.
-- **Containerization**: While not explicitly implemented, the Next.js application is well-suited for containerization (e.g., using Docker).
-This would package the app and its dependencies, ensuring consistent deployment across different environments (development, staging, production) and simplifying management.

 ---